Vyral/base-template/_posts/2020-02-17-5-ways-to-make-use-of-your-tax-return.md

 <center><em>If your tax return is burning a hole in your pocket, you can put it to good use in a number of different ways.
 Here&rsquo;s how.</em></center>

-<br>Tax season is here, so here are five things that we recommend that you do with some of that tax return money:
+<br>Tax season is here, so here are five things we recommend you do with some of that tax return money:

 **1\.
 Pay down your mortgage**.
 Whatever you can set aside, make sure that you take it and apply it to the principal balance of your mortgage so you can get it paid off sooner.